JoAlv06/parques-simulator/README.md

 # parques-simulator
-Simulator of the Colombian Board Game Parques, Complete with Randomized Moves

-This repository holds two forms of a simulation of the Colombian Board Game called Parques.
-One is a text-based simulator in Python and the other is a visual simulator in Python formatted for use in Processing.
+This repository holds three forms of a simulation of the Colombian Board Game called Parques.
 The simulation is based on random moves that comply with the following ruleset:

 **Rules of Parques Implemented into Program:**
 1. Four players (Red, Green, Blue, Yellow).